raul23/pyebooktools/README.rst

 `:information_source:`

-  When `installing <#install-pyebooktools>`_ the ``pyebooktools`` package, the ``lxml`` dependency is automatically installed if it is not found or upgraded to the correct supported version.
+  When `installing <#install-pyebooktools>`_ the ``pyebooktools`` package, the ``lxml`` Python package is automatically installed if it is not found or upgraded to the correct supported version.

 Other dependencies
 --------------------